johannschopplich/kirby-vue3-starterkit/README.md

 The service worker precaches all CSS & JS assets required by the Vue app and caches the data of every requested page.
 All assets are versioned and served from the service worker cache directly.

 Each JSON request will be freshly fetched from the network and saved to the cache.
 If the user's navigator turns out to be offline, the cached page request will be returned.

+### Stale-While-Revalidate

+The stale-while-revalidate mechanism for the [`usePage`](frontend/src/hooks/usePage.js) hook allows you to respond as quickly as possible with cached page data if available, falling back to the network request if it's not cached.
+The network request is then used to update the cached page data – which directly affects the view after lazily assigning changes (if any), thanks to Vue's reactivity.

 ## Prerequisites